Wonders of China (19 days)

 Day 5/Mon: Beijing – Xi’an (B/L/D)

 Begin your day with a visit to one of Beijing’s historic hutong neighborhoods characterized by traditional courtyard houses.
-Next, explore the Summer Palace, a UNESCO site built as an imperial retreat.
-In the afternoon, board a high-speed train to Xi’an.
+Hutong refers to an ancient alleyway with siheyuan or ”4-sided courtyard house” on both sides.

 Day 6/Tue: Xi’an (B/L)

-With a history going back over 3,000 years, Xi’an served as China’s capital of several ruling dynasties including the Han (206 BCE – 220 CE) and the Tang (618 – 907).
+With a history dating back over 3,000 years, Xi’an served as China’s capital of several ruling dynasties including the Han (206 BCE – 220 CE) and the Tang (618 – 907).
 It is home to the famous Terracotta Army and the eastern terminus of the ancient Silk Road – a network of trade routes connecting China proper with regions as far as the Mediterranean beginning in the Second Century BCE.

 We spend the morning visiting the Terracotta Army.
 Built on the excavation site, the museum is located 30 km east of the city.
-Designed to follow the first emperor of the Qin Dynasty (221-206 BCE) into eternity, the Terracotta Army represents one of the greatest archeological discoveries of the 20th century.
+Designed to follow the first emperor of the Qin dynasty (221-206 BCE) into eternity, the Terracotta Army represents one of the greatest archeological discoveries of the 20th century.

 After lunch we return to the city for a stroll on the ancient city wall.
 Declared a national treasure by the State Council in 1961, the wall (first built in 1370) encircles an area of 14 square kilometres.
 It runs 13.7 kilometres long and measures 12 metres in height with a thickness at the base between 15 to 18 metres.